willhutch/progression-framework/frameworks/generic.md

           - "Delivers results through personal effort and skills"
       - level: 2
         criteria:
-          - "Identifies areas/subjects they don’t know and proactively seeks out knowledge"
+          - "Identifies areas or subjects they don’t know and proactively seeks out knowledge"
           - "Understands how their work drives value for Global "
           - "Developed a particular expertise and knowledge in own area"
           - "Works with limited supervision and delivers reliably"